Patients and Visitors

 Sometimes we need to give you an injection of contrast dye before or during the scan.
-This contains gadolinium, which is very safe and rarely causes allergic reactions or other problems.
+This contains gadolinium, which is very safe but can very rarely cause allergic reactions.
 Unlike some other contrast media it does not contain Iodine.

-For some abdominal and gynaecological scans we will need to give you a drug called Buscopan which is necessary to relax the bowel thus reducing movement blurring on the pictures.
+For some abdominal and gynaecological scans we will need to give you a drug called Buscopan which is necessary to relax the bowel for a short while thus reducing movement blurring on the pictures.

 Before giving you any drugs or contrast media we will check thoroughly that it is safe to do so and ask for your consent.